-Merrie Najimy, president of the 110,000-member Massachusetts Teachers Association, is an ardent advocate for public education whose principles are grounded in her nearly three decades as a classroom teacher.
+Merrie Najimy, president of the 117,000-member Massachusetts Teachers Association, is an ardent advocate for public education whose principles are grounded in her nearly three decades as a classroom teacher.

-Najimy was elected to a second term as MTA president in May of 2018 and took office in July.
+Najimy was elected to a second term as MTA president in May of 2020.
 She is on leave from the Concord Public Schools, where she has been an elementary school teacher for more than two decades.
-She served as president of the Concord Teachers Association for 11 years and as a member of the MTA Board of Directors for six years.
+She served as president of the Concord Teachers Association for 11 years and as a member of the MTA Board of Directors for six years before becoming MTA president.